Geno's Steaks: 20th century

 Owner Joey Vento (December 18, 1939 – August 23, 2011) started a small grill venue at 9th and Passyunk in 1966, starting a longtime rivalry that is ongoing with Pat's King of Steaks.

 Vento, a third generation Italian American, was born in Philadelphia to Eva and James Vento.
 He dropped out of school in the 9th grade to assist his father in running a restaurant.
 Vento came from a family of sandwich makers; his grandfather operated a sandwich shop in the Italian Market in the 1920s.
 Before opening Geno's, Vento worked various jobs including dishwasher and meat truck driver, saving $2,000 to open his own steakshop at age 23.

 According to Vento, the name 'Geno's' was chosen because 'Joe's Steak Place' was already in business.
 He improvised the name from a broken door on which someone had painted 'GINO' and modified the spelling to prevent confusion with a regional fast food chain called Gino's.
 Vento later named his own son Geno, born in 1971.

 Geno's was featured in the background of the music video of the 1991 single Motownphilly by the music group Boyz II Men.

 21st century

 Geno's was awarded Best of Philly for Best Takeout by Philadelphia Magazine in 2000.
 In April 2004, a branch of the shop opened in Citizens Bank Park, the home of the Philadelphia Phillies.
 This location was closed in 2006 and replaced with Rick's Steaks (operated by Rick Olivieri, grandson of Pat Olivieri, founder of Pat's King of Steaks).

 On August 23, 2011, 71-year-old owner and founder Joey Vento died of a heart attack at his home in Shamong Township, New Jersey, at the age of 71.
 Ownership of Geno's Steak was passed to his son Geno, whom he named after the restaurant.

-Geno's Steaks has branch locations at Terminal B of Philadelphia International Airport and at Rivers Casino Philadelphia.
+Geno's Steaks has branch locations at Terminal B of Philadelphia International Airport and at Live!
+Casino & Hotel Philadelphia.

 On September 20, 2015, Geno's Steaks opened a location at Stateside Live!.

+In 2025, the restaurant was briefly renamed "Steakquon's" to commemorate the release of Madden NFL 26, which featured Philadelphia Eagles running back Saquon Barkley on its cover.